Active Shooter and Explosives

 New England Journal of Medicine.
 368:1956-1957.

-The authors summarize three key points from the Boston bombing incident: the low mortality rate and related factors; the vital role played by bystanders who offered on-scene medical care; and the role the well-exercised disaster plan played in the successful response
+The authors summarize three key points from the Boston bombing incident: the low mortality rate and related factors; the vital role played by bystanders who offered on-scene medical care; and the role the well-exercised disaster plan played in the successful response.

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

 Every Boston Level 1 trauma center populated a database regarding specific injuries, extremities affected, prehospital interventions, and the like experienced by victims of the marathon bombings.
 The authors found that after the event, extremity exsanguination was either left alone or treated with an improvised tourniquet.
 The authors stress the need to share the military's approach to controlling severe extremity bleeding with "all civilian first responders."

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

 The authors examined how psychiatric advanced practice nurses helped care for patients and their loved ones in the aftermath of the Boston Marathon bombing.

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

 This report was written to help hospital, healthcare coalition, and emergency management planners learn more about the actions taken, lessons learned, observations and hospital experiences that occurred after the Las Vegas mass shooting.
 Information was collected through interviews, facilitated discussions, field trips and the state's InfoXChange program.
 The author also highlights planning, exercises, and updated assumptions "based on the changing world and social environment in which we now live."

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

 The authors explain that many victims of blast trauma will require significant blood transfusions.
 They then highlight the differences between damage control surgery and damage control resuscitation.

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

 The authors examined an academic medical center's Department of Psychiatry's response during the week after the Boston marathon bombings and share lessons learned.